defectmrE/DSCF_vasp/README.md

   Contains VASP input and output files for calculations performed entirely from scratch.

 - **hse_restart/**
-  Contains VASP input and output files for calculations restarted using the HSE hybrid functional.
+  Contains VASP input and output files for calculations restarted using the HSE wavefunction.

 - **pbe_restart/**
-  Contains VASP input and output files for calculations restarted using the PBE functional.
+  Contains VASP input and output files for calculations restarted using the PBE wavefunction.

 - **orderWfcs.py**
-  A Python script designed to order or process wavefunction (WFC) files.
+  A Python script designed to order wavefunction (WAVECAR) files.

 - **subrot_fix.patch**
   A patch file to correct the DSCF behavior in VASP version 5.4.4.

 ## Overview

 The VASP calculations in this repository are related to excited-state defect computations using the ∆SCF method.
-For detailed information, tips, and pitfalls related to these calculations, please refer to the document:
+For detailed information, please refer to the document:
 **"How to perform ∆SCF in VASP for excited-state defect computations: tips and pitfalls."**

 ## Requirements